btpd/btpd/README.md

 The `btcli del` command should only be used when you're totally finished with sharing a torrent.
 The command will remove the torrent and its associated data from btpd.
-It's an escpecially bad idea to remove a not fully downloaded torrent and then adding it again, since btpd has lost information on the not fully downloaded pieces and will need to download the data again.
+It's an especially bad idea to remove a not fully downloaded torrent and then adding it again, since btpd has lost information on the not fully downloaded pieces and will need to download the data again.